In This Article

 Avoid unhealthy foods such as processed foods, fried foods, artificial sugars, and fructose-rich foods.

-Dietary supplements are your friend if you feel that you’re not getting enough probiotics, prebiotics, and fibers from foods.
+Dietary supplements are your friend if you feel you’re not getting enough probiotics, prebiotics, and fiber from foods.
 You can try taking digestive supplements to help enhance your gut health.

 Some gut health supplements come in preformulated blends that you can purchase over the counter.
 But if you're willing to stretch your budget, you can go for customized supplements tailored to your gut needs.

-Aside from digestive supplements, fiber supplements are also available over the counter and can help with some digestive issues like constipation and diarrhea.
+Aside from digestive supplements, fiber supplements are also available over the counter and can help with more specific digestive issues like constipation and diarrhea.

 Just like your body’s sleep-wake cycle, your gut has its rhythm, too.
 Disrupting this rhythm may have damaging effects on the bacteria in your gut.

-A study conducted in 2016 revealed that sleep deprivation causes changes in the gut microbiome.
-It showed an increase in the number of bacteria linked with:
+A recent study reveals that sleep deprivation causes changes in the gut microbiome.
+It showed an increase in the number of bacteria linked with:10

 The length and quality of your sleep are important to keep your gut bacteria healthy and happy.
-Sleep deprivation can affect the bacterial diversity in your gut microbiota.10
+Sleep deprivation can affect the bacterial diversity in your gut microbiota.11

 You probably already know that being unable to manage your stress levels can have detrimental effects on the body.